Fox Sports Asia: Closure

-As reported exclusively from SportBusiness, the Formula One coverage in Hong Kong and Southeast Asia (excluding Vietnam, in which K+ owned the rights following the closure of the channel) has been transferred over to beIN Sports starting from 2023, which also carried both Australian Open and Roland-Garros tennis rights (except in Vietnam, which was shared between K+ and VTVcab), awhile SPOTV, which already available across Southeast Asia excluding Vietnam, will broadcast Wimbledon and the US Open.
-Awhile the extension for UFC coverage in Southeast Asia was yet to be finalized as their contracts set to be expired by early 2023.
+As reported exclusively from SportBusiness, the Formula One coverage in Hong Kong and Southeast Asia (excluding Vietnam, in which K+ owned the rights following the closure of the channel) transferred over to beIN Sports starting from 2023, which also carried both Australian Open and French Open tennis rights (except in Vietnam, which was owned by K+ and VTVcab respectively), awhile SPOTV, which already available across Southeast Asia (excluding Vietnam until 24 December 2023), will broadcast Wimbledon and the US Open.
+The extension for UFC coverage in Southeast Asia was yet to be finalized.

-The John Dykes Show was announced to be resumed on Disney+ Hotstar in Malaysia, Indonesia & Thailand, then yet-to-be announced for other Disney+ territories including Singapore and Hong Kong as Star Originals.
+The John Dykes Show was announced to be resumed on Disney+ Hotstar in Malaysia, Indonesia and Thailand, then yet-to-be announced for other Disney+ territories including Singapore and Hong Kong as Star Originals.

-A few days after its closure, Disney relaunched the ESPN brand in Asia but as a digital media portal through its official YouTube channel and social media pages.
+A few days after its closure, Disney relaunched the ESPN brand in Asia as a digital media portal through its official YouTube channel and social media pages.